 That Wine Demesne

 About The Butlers: David has always had a penchant for gardening, he loves trees, and things grow for him.
 We also both like wine – especially that evening glass after a long day’s work!
 So one day while we were wandering around our little Demesne, with a glass of excellent vintage and the dogs, he looked across at Bramon Wine Estate and said “what about we do a small field?”
-So we nipped across to Peter & Caroline Thorpe (the Thorpe’s of Bramon), had dinner and planned our wine future on a paper table mat and that pretty much sealed it.
+So we nipped across to Peter & Caroline Thorpe who started the whole wine industry in this area, had dinner and planned our wine future on a paper table mat and that pretty much sealed it.
 So easy, that small white piece of paper …

-About the Vineyard: We now boast a total of 5700 Pinot Noir vines.
+We now boast a total of 5708 Pinot noir vines.
 There has been a lot of growth in these first seasons, both for us and the vines.
 The vines came through it a lot easier than we did.
 It is addictive, this growing of vines for the making of wines.
-So addictive, we decided to create another area: That Field Too is growing a storm – 1500 bustling Pinot Noir vines which produced a glorious wine for the 2018 vintage.
+So addictive, we decided to create another area: That Field Too is growing a storm – 1500 bustling Pinot noir vines which produced a glorious wine for the 2018 vintage.
 And, just to add a little lustre, we planted 600 vines in That Other Field in 2016 and 2018 a further 2200 vines have been planted on That’s Definitely The Last Field!
-In total we now have 1.5 hectares of Pinot Noir vines.
+In total we now have 1.5 hectares of Pinot noir vines.
 All very exciting.